 Machine learning is an application of artificial intelligence that has had a profound impact on our everyday life by significantly improving speech recognition, traffic prediction, and online fraud detection, to name a few, on a massive scale.
 At its core, computer vision, an application of machine learning, enables machines to “see” and interpret the world around them, much like humans do.

-The performance of your machine learning model depends on the quality and accuracy of its training data, which is essentially composed of annotations of images, video, etc.
+The performance of your computer vision model highly depends on the quality and accuracy of its training data, which is essentially composed of annotations of images, video, etc.

 - What is image annotation?

 - What do you need to annotate images?

 - What are the different types of image annotation?

 What is image annotation?